sburns/advanced-redcap-interfaces/slides.md

 *   Cannot be relied upon to reproduce their own work.
 *   Are extremely expensive.
 *   Some RAs might even be considered pseudorandom processes.

+Keyword here is definalbe...machines can only follow a set of rules.

+If you can't express a rule for the analysis, a human must do it.

+Otherwise, a machine **should** do it.

 ---